panga/fn-native-java/README.md

 curl -d 'Leonardo' http://localhost:8080/r/javafn/native
 ```

-## FAQ: How to create a new Java native function?
+## FAQ: How to create a new Java native function using GraalVM?

 1. Create a java function with `fn init --runtime java8`